De-Moral Hazarding: Beat Insurers at Their Own Game and Build Wealth in the Process

 Now imagine doing the opposite.
 Imagine deliberately avoiding moral hazard by assuming more responsibility for small, manageable risks.
 That’s what we call de-moral hazarding, and we teach this concept to both our clients and students.
 It has two big payoffs:

-1. Financial Efficiency: Higher deductibles mean lower premiums.
+Financial Efficiency: Higher deductibles mean lower premiums.
 If you are disciplined, the money you save can be set aside in a self-insurance fund.
 Over time, that fund grows—earning interest, building flexibility, and putting you in a stronger financial position than if you handed it to an insurer.
-Via my book, Making Choices, Making Money, this is the purpose of the savings waterfall and the cash quadrant of the Investment Barbell Strategy.
+Via my book, Making Choices, Making Money, this is the purpose of the savings waterfall and the cash quadrant of the Investment Barbell Strategy (IBS).
+When your self-insurance funds exceed your immediate liquidity requirements, they can be invested to generate wealth for you, rather than for your insurance company.
+This is the IBS in action!

-2. Behavioral Benefit: When you know you are responsible for the first few thousand dollars of any loss, you behave differently.
+Behavioral Benefit: When you know you are responsible for the first few thousand dollars of any loss, you behave differently.
 You drive more cautiously.
 You exercise more regularly.
 You eat healthier.
 Why?
 Because you have skin in the game.
 And skin in the game improves both outcomes and mindset.
+This method aids in living a long, healthy life with reduced involvement in medical procedures and higher decision agency because you are the steward of your own wealth.
+Once you start strategically exposing yourself to manageable risk and build your wealth by investing the savings, you build both wealth and confidence - it is a self-reinforcing, positive behavioral cycle.

 Take a high-deductible health insurance policy with a $5,000 annual deductible.
 Pair that with a Health Savings Account (HSA).
 You now have coverage for catastrophic events—major illnesses or surgeries—but you are on the hook for smaller claims.
 That risk motivates better lifestyle choices, like eating well and avoiding preventable conditions.
 Taking a higher chance of small losses focuses the mind.
 You pay attention to your healthy behaviors.